elinorwahl/pacman-search/README.md

 # Pac-Man Search

-This is my implementation of a program that trains an AI agent to play the classic arcade game of Pac-Man, developed by [UC Berkeley College](http://ai.berkeley.edu).
+This is my implementation of a program that trains an AI agent to play the classic arcade game of Pac-Man, developed by [UC Berkeley](http://ai.berkeley.edu).
 Its purpose is to demonstrate the use of map-searching algorithms and heuristics - 'heuristic' being a term that simply means a method of solving a problem.

 ### Description